arvindsuthar/SpringReactAzureAD/README.md

 ![the ReactClient Enterprise Application permissions](./docimages/enterpriseapppermissions.png)

-### The ReactAPI App Registration in the OrkaDev tenant
+### The ReactAPI App Registration in the tenant
-And finally you will see the ReactAPI in the OrkaDev tenant.
+And finally you will see the ReactAPI in the tenant.
 Under App roles, you can see the Admins and Users app roles.
 The "Expose an API" tab contains the "Basic" scope definition that the ReactClient app registration is configured to access.
 We also add the ReactClient app ID under the "Authorized client applications" tab to reduce the need for another consent prompt when users call the ReactAPI through the ReactClient.
 ![the ReactAPI App registration](./docimages/reactapiappreg.png)